mdn/wp-promote-mdn/README.txt

 = Why? =

-MDN makes the best docs on the web, for the web.
+MDN makes the best docs on the web for the web.
 Other sites get higher spots in search results because they have more inbound links.
 This plugin helps to promote MDN in search results by automatically creating inbound links for it.